valtech-sd/amqp-cacoon/readme.md

 ## Caution

 WIP: Documetation is very much a work in progress.
-As of right now, I make no garentees that the api will not change.

 ## Overview